p-lambda/wilds/README.md

 ...   unlabeled_x, unlabeled_metadata = unlabeled_batch
 ...   ...
 ```

+The `metadata` contains information like the domain identity, e.g., which camera a photo was taken from, or which hospital the patient's data came from, etc., as well as other metadata.

 ### Domain information
 To allow algorithms to leverage domain annotations as well as other groupings over the available metadata, the WILDS package provides `Grouper` objects.